survivejs/webpack-book/manuscript/output/04_module_federation.md

 module.exports = merge(commonConfig, configs[mode], { mode });
 ```

 The configuration is a subset of what we've used in the book so far.
-It relies on the following `.babelrc`.
+It relies on the following `.babelrc`:

 **.babelrc**